Vennilavan12/zen-class-devops-documentation/010 - AWS/Cloudformation.md

 **Step 4: Review our configuration and click create.**

-**All of our resources are created as a stack we can change and delete using the stack.**
+**5.All of our resources are created as a stack we can change and delete using the stack.**

 <img src="https://github.com/Vennilavan12/zen-class-devops-documentation/blob/main/010%20-%20AWS/img/cf13.png">